 The ICS maintains communication and liaison with CSNSW, YJNSW, and JH&FMHN, including regular meetings with the Commissioner of CSNSW, the Executive Director of YJNSW, and the Chief Executive of JH&FMHN.
-ICS staff also collaborate with appropriate officers within CSNSW and YJNSW when planning and undertaking liaison visits and inspections.
+ICS staff also collaborate with appropriate officers within CSNSW, JH&FMHN, YJNSW and private operators when planning and undertaking liaison visits and inspections.

-Under a Memorandum of Understanding (MOU) signed in December 2014, the ICS has regular meetings and on-going communication and consultation with the NSW Ombudsman regarding complaint trends and areas of interest for inspection.
-The ICS also entered into an MOU with the Independent Commission Against Corruption in December 2018 in accordance with s.11 of the Inspector of Custodial Services Act 2012.
+Under a Memorandum of Understanding (MOU) signed in December 2014, the ICS has regular meetings and ongoing communication and consultation with the NSW Ombudsman regarding complaint trends and areas of interest for inspection.
+The ICS also entered into an MOU with ICAC in December 2018 in accordance with section 11 of the Inspector of Custodial Services Act 2012.

 The ICS maintains a close relationship with inspection agencies in other jurisdictions.
-These include the Inspector of Custodial Services in Western Australia, the Office of the Guardian for Children and Young People South Australia, the Office of the Custodial Inspector Tasmania, the Office of the Chief Inspector, Queensland Corrective Services, the Inspector of Correctional Services ACT and the Office of the Ombudsman in New Zealand.
+These include the Inspector of Custodial Services in Western Australia, the Office of the Guardian for Children and Young People South Australia, the Office of the Custodial Inspector Tasmania, the Office of the Chief Inspector Queensland Corrective Services, the Inspector of Correctional Services ACT and the Office of the Ombudsman in New Zealand.
 These relationships foster the exchange of information, expertise and knowledge in relation to custodial services inspections.
 The Inspector of Custodial Services is also a member of the International Corrections & Prisons Association Expert Network on External Prison Oversight and Human Rights.

-1.6.2 Response to ICS recommendations made during 2020-21
+1.6.2 Response to ICS recommendations made during 2021-22

-Of the 21 recommendations made by the ICS in the report Inspection of Mary Wade Correctional Centre, 19 recommendations were applicable to CSNSW.
-CSNSW supported 11 recommendations, partially supported 5 recommendations and marked three recommendations as noted.
-Of the 21 recommendations made by ICS, two were also applicable to JH&FMHN; one recommendation was supported whilst one was not supported.
+Of the 18 recommendations made by the ICS in the report Inspection of Lithgow Correctional Centre, 17 recommendations were applicable to CSNSW.
+CSNSW supported 14 recommendations, partially supported 1 recommendation, did not support 1 recommendation and marked 1 recommendation as noted.
+Of the 18 recommendations made by ICS, one was also applicable to JH&FMHN and was partially supported.